 It has braised pork, a shrimp and a marinated boiled egg.
 You should mix everything together to coat the noodles so you can taste all the umami flavors from the shrimp, salty plus fattiness from the pork and crispness of the bean sprouts.
 One bowl will likely not fill you up, which will give you the opportunity to explore more eats in this area.

 The word that comes to mind when describing how it is for me to eat in Taiwan, particularly in areas outside of Taipei, is authenticity.
 These vendors and stores have been around for decades, and will continue to produce the same food over and over again.
 It’s not made for Instagram.
-It just is what it is, and that ‘it’ is incredibly delicious.
+It just is what it is, and that ‘it’ is incredibly delicious and at the supermarkets you can find so many choices and different thins, and lot of them came with the allergen labelling uk which is a big plus !

 That being said, I am very proud that my dad is from here, and cannot wait to go back again!